-- Has your work patterns affected intimate friendships, and/or important social activities you once enjoyed such as vacations, fishing, sports, museums or reading?
+- Have your work patterns affected intimate friendships, and/or important social activities you once enjoyed such as vacations, fishing, sports, museums, or reading?

 - When on vacation, is it difficult to relax and disengage from work, therefore interrupting or contaminating your vacation time with family or friends?
 (Phone calls, laptop, pagers)

-- Have you unsuccessfully attempted to cut down or stop from overworking, over committing, staying at the office, etc. Do you promise to spend more time at home, going to the gym or golf course and not following through?
+- Have you unsuccessfully attempted to cut down or stop overworking, overcommitting, staying at the office, etc?
+Do you promise to spend more time at home, going to the gym or golf course, and not following through?

 Levels of Work Addiction